JAMA June 26, 1991

 Endpoint

-Composite of myocardial infarction, acute coronary syndromes, stroke, HF, or death from CV causes
+Composite of myocardial infarction, acute coronary syndrome, stroke, heart failure, or cardiovascular death

 Tailored to your role